Henrik Sedin scores in OT as Canucks edge Ducks 3-2

 Miller made a couple of nice saves to keep things level with under five minutes to go in regulation, stopping two chances by Ondrej Kase before staring down Shea Theodore in the slot.

-The Ducks were coming off Thursday's 3-1 win at Calgary and stretched a 1-0 first-period lead to two just 52 seconds into the second.
+The Ducks stretched a 1-0 first-period lead to two just 52 seconds into the second.
 Hampus Lindholm's point shot glanced off Canucks forward Brandon Sutter and leaked behind Miller in the Vancouver crease.
 Rakell jabbed at Miller's pad while Vancouver defenseman Troy Stecher attempted to seal the puck under his goalie, but it still wound up dribbling over the line.

 Vancouver challenged the play for goaltender interference, but the call on the ice stood after video review to give Rakell his 16th.